ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ds18b20/README.md

 ### Installation of the ioBroker.ds18b20 remote client

-A setup for the _ioBroker.ds18b20 remote client_ is served by the adapter.
+A setup for the _ioBroker.ds18b20 remote client_ is provided via GitHub.

 Instructions how to set up the client are includes in the adapter configuration.